Cornell Rapid Research Response to SARS-CoV-2. Seed Grant Request for Applications.

 Rationale and Scope: The current COVID-19 pandemic crisis relating to the SARS-CoV-2 virus requires research institutions such as Cornell to play a leading role in finding effective solutions to understanding the fundamental biology of this virus, combating the disease and reducing the burden on our medical (and other) establishments.
-To this end, the Office of the Vice Provost for Research, the Center for Vertebrate Genomics, the Center for Immunology, and the Office of Academic Integration have joined forces to provide seed funding to invest in innovative research ideas that address this critical global need.
+To this end, the Office of the Vice President for Research and Innovation, the Center for Vertebrate Genomics, the Center for Immunology, and the Office of Academic Integration have joined forces to provide seed funding to invest in innovative research ideas that address this critical global need.
 The intent of this program is to generate preliminary data for future applications for extramural support.
 Topics may include, but are not limited, to the following:

 - Animal models (mouse, ferret, cat, other)